 How to File Divorce in California Without an Attorney

 A People’s Choice offers low-cost help to file divorce in California, from filing the Petition to the Final Judgment of Dissolution.
-Our 35 years experience, streamlined processes and information materials we provide covering how to file divorce in California make the divorce process both educational and stress free for our clients.
+The combination of our 40 years experience, streamlined processes and information materials about how to file divorce in California make the divorce process both educational and stress free for our clients.
 Why pay an attorney thousands of dollars when A People’s Choice can prepare and process the necessary paperwork for you at a lower cost!